 The Journey Forward: Recovery from the COVID-19 Pandemic

 Though COVID-19 restrictions have eased and many Americans are beginning to venture out to shop, socialize, and work, we know that the COVID-19 pandemic has had a profound impact on all our lives.
-AFB is conducting the Journey Forward study from July 13 to August 9, 2021.
+AFB is conducting the Journey Forward study.
+The study began in summer 2021 with a survey conducted with U.S. adults who are blind, have low vision, or are deafblind.
+In fall 2021, the researchers will conduct focus groups with leaders in agencies and organizations supporting those with vision loss.
 It’s important that we understand the short-term and long-term impact of the pandemic on those with vision loss and learn from their experiences so we can address both COVID-created and systemic issues impacting the lives of those who are blind, have low vision, or are deafblind.

 The Journey Forward study will continue the story begun with the Flatten Inaccessibility study.
 Read the report in which the authors examined the impact of COVID-19 on 1,921 adults with visual impairments in the United States.
 Though data were collected in April 2020, the systemic issues and challenges related to COVID-19 must be addressed in order to ensure equal access for all.
 Read the report online, or download and share the accessible PDF.
 Let others know how you are building on the study findings in your work, personal advocacy efforts, or policy efforts by using #FlattenInaccessibility.

 The survey contained questions in 10 sections.
 The first two sections were required.
 After that participants could select which sections they wished to complete based on their own personal concerns.
 The 10 sections were:

 - Current education experience

 - Children you are supporting in K-12 education